From speaking to many people, it seems that saying "no" is very hard for a lot of us. How can you say no without ruining a relationship?

 If you're fed up of Zoom & Teams calls then rejoice because now you can get back to learning and chatting to real 3D human beings again!

-If you're looking to create a more self-organising, resilient and pro-active culture in your team or organisation, a coaching approach would be a useful tool to have in your leadership toolbox
+Create a more self-organising, resilient and pro-active culture in your team or organisation with a coaching approach

 "Everyone else is better than me.
 I'm not as good as people think I am and I'm going to get found out" Do you ever feel like you're so close to being found out as an impostor?
 You're not the only one.